Park Hotels & Resorts (NYSE:PK) Lowered to Equal Weight at Wells Fargo & Company

-Park Hotels & Resorts (NYSE:PK) was downgraded by equities research analysts at Wells Fargo & Company from an “overweight” rating to an “equal weight” rating in a report released on Monday, The Fly reports.
+Wells Fargo & Company lowered shares of Park Hotels & Resorts (NYSE:PK) from an overweight rating to an equal weight rating in a research report sent to investors on Monday morning, PriceTargets.com reports.

-Other equities analysts have also recently issued research reports about the stock.
-Evercore ISI upgraded shares of Park Hotels & Resorts from an “in-line” rating to an “outperform” rating in a research report on Monday, July 12th.
-Truist Securities raised shares of Park Hotels & Resorts from a “sell” rating to a “hold” rating and set a $18.00 price target on the stock in a report on Tuesday, August 17th.
-Zacks Investment Research raised shares of Park Hotels & Resorts from a “hold” rating to a “buy” rating and set a $22.00 price target on the stock in a report on Wednesday, September 15th.
-BMO Capital Markets reissued a “buy” rating on shares of Park Hotels & Resorts in a report on Friday, August 13th.
-Finally, Truist raised shares of Park Hotels & Resorts from a “sell” rating to a “hold” rating and set a $18.00 price target on the stock in a report on Tuesday, August 17th.
-Seven analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $20.89.
+Other equities research analysts have also issued reports about the stock.
+Truist Securities raised shares of Park Hotels & Resorts from a sell rating to a hold rating and set a $18.00 price target on the stock in a report on Tuesday, August 17th.
+BMO Capital Markets reaffirmed a buy rating on shares of Park Hotels & Resorts in a report on Friday, August 13th.
+Truist raised shares of Park Hotels & Resorts from a sell rating to a hold rating and set a $18.00 price target on the stock in a report on Tuesday, August 17th.
+Deutsche Bank Aktiengesellschaft raised shares of Park Hotels & Resorts from a hold rating to a buy rating and set a $23.00 target price on the stock in a report on Wednesday, July 14th.
+Finally, Evercore ISI raised shares of Park Hotels & Resorts from an in-line rating to an outperform rating in a report on Monday, July 12th.
+Eight analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $20.89.

 Park Hotels & Resorts, Inc operates as a real estate investment trust, which owns and operates hotels and resorts.
 It operates through the Consolidated Hotels and Unconsolidated Hotels segments.
 Its portfolio of hotels and resorts include the Waldorf Astoria Hotels and Resorts, Conrad Hotels & Resorts, Hilton Hotels & Resorts, DoubleTree by Hilton, Embassy Suites by Hilton, Hilton Garden Inn, Hampton by Hilton, and Curio.